r-jarrett/r-jarrett.github.io/_talks/2022-05-09-BEM-presentation.md

 ---
-title: "No Easy Answers: Dramatic shifts in American lobster habitat and demography in the Gulf of Maine."
+title: "No Easy Answers: Dramatic shifts in American lobster habitat and demography in the Gulf of Maine"
 collection: talks
 type: "Oral Presentation"
 permalink: /talks/2022-05-09-BEM-presentation